supasuge/Python-random-module-cracker-with-rewind/README.md

 ## Goal
 - Rewind state: Find numbers produced at a previous point in time
-- Find original state/seed: This is a highly non-trivial task, as the seed you pass to python` `random.seed()` function is then hashed via SHA-512.
-So, to obtain the original value of the seed, you must brute force this hash.
+- Find original seed used after rewinding state